• 477 beds

 This 10-story state-of-the-art clinical building contains space for the Emergency, Radiology, Surgery, Neurology, and Pharmacy services.
 There are four floors of single bed inpatient rooms that align with floors in the existing hospital, and a neuroimaging suite.

 This 12 story building sits in the middle of the Children’s campus, between the Hunnewell building and the Main Hospital, and houses Children’s ambulatory programs and many clinician’s offices.

 The 13-story John F. Enders Laboratories for Pediatric Research, named for the Nobel Prize recipient who cultured the polio and measles viruses, the 12-story state-of-the-art Karp Family Research Laboratories; and portions of the neighboring buildings: Center for Life Science Boston, Harvard Institute of Medicine, the Autumn Street Building, 2 Brookline Place and Warren Alpert Building at HMS, add up to more than 1,000,000 square feet of research space.
 These buildings contain basic scientists and physician investigators in virtually every specialty, more than 1,100 in all.
-The hospital faculty includes 10 members of the National Academy of Sciences, 21 members of the National Academy of Medicine, 25 Fellows of the American Academy of Arts and Sciences, and 12 members of the Howard Hughes Medical Institute and a level of research that rivals the very best research institutes in the world.
+The hospital faculty includes 10 members of the National Academy of Sciences, 24 members of the National Academy of Medicine, 25 Fellows of the American Academy of Arts and Sciences, and 12 members of the Howard Hughes Medical Institute and a level of research that rivals the very best research institutes in the world.
 Funding for research at Boston Children’s Hospital equals $368 million and is greater than all other pediatric hospitals in the United States.

 Boston Children’s Hospital is also a leader in clinical research.
 The clinical research program has extensive support services, including biostatisticians, epidemiologists, database programmers, data coordinators and clinical research coordinators who provide consultation to clinical investigators.
 The hospital also has one of the oldest and largest NIH-funded Clinical Research Centers in the country.